-In addition to this possibilities the user manual of @enterprise can be overwritten.
+In addition to these possibilities the user manual of @enterprise can be overwritten.
 This could be necessary, if the context help of @enterprise dialogs/masks should not point to the @enterprise user manual.
 For this purpose following parameters in @enterprise configuration section Other parameters are available:

 - ep.user.docu: Path to PDF version of user manual.
-If an own user manual should be used for the @enterprise default dialogs, use a path analog to parameter avw.application.docu defined in file appl.prop of your application (see section 5.2 for details). - ep.user.docu.html: Path to HTML version of user manual.
-If an own user manual should be used for the @enterprise default dialogs, use a path analog to parameter avw.application.docu.html defined in file appl.prop of your application (see section 5.2 for details). - ep.user.docu.shadowall: If value is set to true, the fallback to default user manual will be disabled, i.e. the paths are used which are entered in ep.user.docu and ep.user.docu.html.
+If an own user manual should be used for the @enterprise default dialogs, use a path analog to parameter avw.application.docu defined in file installation.properties of your application (see section The Configuration Files for details). - ep.user.docu.html: Path to HTML version of user manual.
+If an own user manual should be used for the @enterprise default dialogs, use a path analog to parameter avw.application.docu.html defined in file installation.properties of your application (see section The Configuration Files for details). - ep.user.docu.shadowall: If value is set to true, the fallback to default user manual will be disabled, i.e. the paths are used which are entered in ep.user.docu and ep.user.docu.html.
 If this parameter is false, the @enterprise user manual will be used as default, e.g. if in case of context sensitive help the help page in an own defined user manual could not be found.

-Please note, if an own user manual should be used, the anchor-ids in your html help pages must contain the same anchor-ids as in the @enterprise user manual html files!
+Please note, if an own user manual should be used, the anchor-ids in your HTML help pages must contain the same anchor-ids as in the @enterprise user manual HTML files!
 Example: The dialog of task function Set priority has the helpcontext 'user/setpriority'.
-In this case your help page must contain a html-tag with id setpriority.
+In this case your help page must contain a HTML-tag with id setpriority.